 The Federal Employees Retirement System (FERS), also a defined benefit plan, was created beginning January 1, 1987.
 Employees hired after December 31, 1983 were automatically converted to FERS.
 Other Federal employees not covered by FERS had a one-time option to transfer to FERS up to December 31, 1987.
-New FERS employees contribute 0.8% with an employer contribution rate of 11.7%.
+New FERS employees contribute 0.8% with an employer contribution rate of 11.9%.
 FERS employees contribute at the full FICA rate.
-They also participate in a Thrift Savings Plan with an automatic employer contribution of 1%.
-Employees may also contribute to this plan at variable rates, in which case the employer contributes at a variable rate up to 4%.
+They also participate in a Thrift Savings Plan with an automatic employer contributes at a variable rate up to 4%.
 CSRS employees are also eligible for participation in the Thrift Savings Plan, but without employer contributions.
 Acceptance of new member participation was terminated effective July 1, 1986

-For the year ended June 30, 2011, the University contributed \$724,033 and individual employees contributed \$518,888 to these plans.
+For the year ended June 30, 2012, the University contributed \$538,561 and individual employees contributed \$219,591 to these plans.